pnboliveira/-gumshoe-discord-bot/README.md

 # Gumshoe - A TypeScript Discord bot

-Gumshoe is a Discord bot built completely in TypeScript using the [discord.js](https://discord.js.org/) library.
+Gumshoe is a Discord bot built completely in TypeScript using the [discord.js](https://discord.js.org/) and [Sequelize](https://sequelize.org) libraries.

 ## Installation

 ### Requirements
 - Node v16.14.0 or newer;
 - A [free Discord Account](https://discord.com/register) and [server](https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server-);
+- A SQL database (MariaDB, Postgres, MongoDB, etc)
 - An Application created in the Discord Developer Portal;

 ### Steps